-The overall site covers an area of approximately 16ha and has its major street frontage at 600-640 Victoria Road, Ryde.
+The overall Putney Hill site covers an area of approximately 16ha and has its major street frontage at 600-640 Victoria Road, Ryde.
 The site is bounded by Victoria Road to the north-east, Charles Street to the east, Morrison Road to the south-west, and Princes Street to the west.
-The Charles Street frontage comprises an entry road along with landscape curtilage, with the majority of the frontage being formed by the Putney Village (south) and existing residences (north).
+The Princes Street frontage incorporates a driveway and a road along with landscape curtilage, with the majority of the Morrison Road frontage being formed by the landscape curtilage, the Putney Village (south) and existing residences (north).

 The Putney Hill development comprises the majority of the site.
-The balance of the site will be the replacement of the RRCS facility which will also comprise the Central Parkland, Wetland, Recreational Circle and the Rehabilitation Centre facilities to the southern corner of the site.
+The balance of the site will be the replacement of the RRCS facility with the Central Parkland, Wetland, Recreational Circle and the Rehabilitation Centre facilities to the south western corner of the site.
 It is bordered by existing residential properties to the east, and the existing retirement village to the south.
 Refer to the Overall Landscape Plan drawing LP.00-04